paul-rchds/hangman/README.md

 ## Possible improvements
 * In hindsight the views could have been a lot simpler if they only implemented a JSON API and some front-end code was used to submit forms and get data.
+* I should have used migrations to track changes to the database.